 ● The solution discusses the most important reasons why Cisco UCS is such a compelling solution for today's challenges.

-● The next three sections, Unified I/O architecture, Cisco UCS management, and Cisco UCS servers take a deep dive into the technology behind Cisco UCS.
+● The remaining sections-Cisco UCS management features and tools, Cisco UCS management concepts, Unified I/O architecture, and Cisco UCS product details and best practices-take a deep dive into the technology behind Cisco UCS and present some best practices.

-The digital business transformation is upon us, and it is creating new demands on IT organizations:
+Digital business transformation is well underway and continues to create new demands on IT organizations:

 ● Applications: Modern applications are becoming less monolithic and more like organic entities that grow and shrink through the use of modular, distributed microservices.
 This reduces dependence on traditional IT infrastructure and places new demands on IT organizations in terms of the large number of endpoints to manage and flexible infrastructure needed to support them.
 With agile development and DevOps deployment approaches becoming the norm, developers and administrators demand the capability to program their own infrastructure.
 This is necessary in order to quickly roll out new applications and updates to existing ones.